kaaengine/kaa/docs/reference/physics.rst

 .. attribute:: HitboxNode.group

     Gets or sets the group of the hitbox, as integer.
 Hitboxes with the same group won't collide with each other.
     It's basically a performance hint for the physics engine.
-Default value is None, meaning no group.
+Default value is kaa.physics.COLLISION_GROUP_NONE, meaning no group is used.

     Another method of telling the engine which hitbox collisions it should ignore is to set :code:`mask` and :code:`collision_mask` on a HitboxNode.